Estimated reading time: 10 minutes

 - They help you to see where improvements can be made, in terms of customer experience, cost-saving or time efficiency.

-- They also ensure that everyone involved in a particular recurrent work function clearly understands how things are done and his or her own responsibilities.
+- They ensure that everyone involved in a particular work function clearly understands how things are done and his or her own responsibilities.

 - Importantly, they also ensure knowledge stays in your company.
-If your key HR person leaves, for example, his or her replacement will be able to refer to the process hierarchy quickly to understand how things are done.
-This saves time and avoids mistakes.
+If key personnele leaves – his or her replacement will be able to understand how things are done by looking at the processes.

 Read more about the requirement for a process approach in ISO 9001:2015 in this ISO reference document (PDF).